 In this article, we explain our approach to developing Windows drivers using a QEMU virtual device.
 We’ll describe all the benefits and limitations of device emulation for driver development and provide a clear overview on how you can establish communication between a device and its driver.

 Developing Windows device drivers and device firmware are difficult and interdependent processes.
-In this article, we consider how to speed up and improve device driver development from the earliest stages of the project, prior to or alongside the development of the device and its firmware.
+In this article, we consider how to speed up and improve device driver programming from the earliest stages of the project, prior to or alongside the development of the device and its firmware.

 To begin, let’s consider the main stages of hardware and software development: